General terms and conditions of business and delivery for the BonusPass

 The “BonusPass” service can be refunded at the BonusPass service centre if it is not used.
 The general tariff conditions for the fare networks (T651.8 and T651.30) apply.
 Internal instructions from the employer, which prohibit the return of the BonusPass, take precedence over this provision.

-1/9 of the sales price in question will be charged per month used.
+1/9 of the sales price in question will be charged per month used (Percentage calculation with rounding up to whole percentages.
+Refund amount is rounded down to whole francs).
 A BonusPass can be refunded up to the end of the eighth month.
 Refund is no longer possible from the ninth month of validity.
 Only whole months, not individual days, are refunded.
 A month that has been commenced is considered to be a whole month from the first day of use.

 The corresponding refund amount (according to the refund provisions of ZVV or the Z-Pass association) will be credited to the company pro rata on the next invoice, or to the bank / postal account of the holder.
 No cash payments can be made at the ticket counter.